 - Sniffer mode – a live packet sniffer

-- Packet logger – records packets to a file
+- Packet logger – records data packets to a file

-- Intrusion detection – includes an analysis module
+- Intrusion detection mode – includes an analysis module

 The front-end of Snort isn’t very good and most users interface data from Snort to better consoles and analysis tools, such as Snorby, BASE, Squil, and Anaval.